pjancura/CRAM/README.md

 ***http://pert2.pythonanywhere.com***

-It runs slow because it was deployed utilizing a free account.
+DEPLOYED TO:
+https://www.pythonanywhere.com/ using a free account

 OUTLINE:
 This is the version of my capstone project.